DaveyJH/ci-portfolio-two/README.md

 #### Imagery

 There are not many images in the site.
-The split brain image in the header represents the colours of the game and the logic behind it.
+The split-brain image in the header represents the colours of the game and the logic behind it.
 The repeating balls used as a background on the pages are there to break up the blank space behind sections.
 The favicon looks like it could be a side on version of the